ijangeles/cse15l-lab-reports/LabReport2.md

 ```
 @Test
-  public void testReverseinPlace2() {
+  public void testReversed2() {
     int[] input2 = {1, 2, 3, 4 ,5};
     ArrayExamples.reverseInPlace(input2);
     assertArrayEquals(new int[]{5, 4, 3 ,2, 1}, input2);
   }
 ```
 2. One input that doesn't induce a failure was with an empty list, shown below.
 We tested this case by reversing the array and checking to see if the array matched the expected array thats empty.
-The test passed, indicating that the method `static int[] reversed(int[] arr)` works, which in reality, it does not.
+The test passed, indicating that the method `reversed(int[] arr)` works, which in reality, it does not.

 ```
 @Test